imatlab/imatlab/README.rst

 ---------------------

 To connect to an existing, shared MATLAB session, set the ``IMATLAB_CONNECT`` environment variable to a non-empty value.
+If that value is a valid MATLAB identifier (... or a keyword), the kernel will connect to the engine with that name.

+``IMATLAB_CONNECT`` may take the form ``$engine_name:cd``, in which case the engine's working directory will be changed to match the kernel's working directory.

 Asynchronous output
 -------------------